 Already entered but not yet signed payments can be deleted.
 As is the case for many functions in BL Banking, you can accomplish this via the keyboard, the toolbar, the menu, or the context menu.
 You are prompted to confirm the transaction in an pop-up dialog box to prevent inadvertent deletions.

 You can use this menu item to print one or multiple payments.
 Do so by highlighting one or several lines, then right-click on the selection, followed by selecting the Print item from the context menu.
 Alternatively, you can also access this function from the File, menu, via the toolbar, or the Ctrl+P keyboard entry.
-This creates a PDF file, which you can print or forward to an e-mail recipient.
+This creates a PDF file, which you can print or forward via e-mail.

 This allows you to print single or multiple payments as a tabular overview.
 There is a setting for the grouped display of the overview in the preferences under Payment recording.
 With this, a separate table for different originator data, payment types and states are displayed.